-At the time of delivery of packages to the bonded warehouse, they check the sufficiency of packing and also check if there is any visible damage or any other problems on the packages quite thoroughly.
-For example, they check if there is any dent or crush on the boxes or problems such as the lid is half open or looks as if it may open, packing is not proper etc.
+At the time of the delivery of packages to the bonded warehouse, they thoroughly check the sufficiency of the packing and for any visible damage or problems with the packages.
+For example, they check for any dents or crushing on the boxes, or problems such as a lid that is half-open or that looks like it might open, improper packaging, etc.

 They do this for all shipments.
-They are usually quite fussy about the condition of packages and if packages are not in a good condition, they make a remark and sometimes they would not even let the delivery agent deliver them.
+They are usually quite fussy about the condition of packages.
+If packages are not in a good condition, they make a remark and sometimes will not even let the delivery agent deliver them.

-Once goods are loaded on to the container and onboard the ship, the carrier issues the bill of lading.
-A bill of lading with no particular remark of damage or problem is called a “clean bill of lading”, i.e. if the bill of lading does not have any negative remark, then it is a clean bill of lading.
-In other words, a “clean bill of lading” principally verifies that the carrier/consolidator received the cargo in an apparent good condition and order, the cargo was loaded into the shipping container and on board the vessel.
-This concept of clean bill of lading is quite important to the carriers as well because they would not want to be held responsible for damages if there are already damages when they receive the cargo at the port of origin.
+Once goods are loaded onto the container and onboard the ship, the carrier issues the bill of lading.
+A bill of lading with no particular remark of damage or problem is called a “clean bill of lading.”
+In other words, if the bill of lading does not have any negative remarks, it is a clean bill of lading.
+A “clean bill of lading” principally verifies that the carrier/consolidator received the cargo in apparent good condition and order, and the cargo was loaded into the shipping container and onboard the vessel.
+This concept of a clean bill of lading is quite important to carriers as well because they do not want to be held responsible for damages if there were already damages when they received the cargo at the port of origin.

-They normally inform concerned parties such as the shipper or their customs broker if they see any apparent damage or problems on the packages.
+They normally inform concerned parties, such as the shipper or their customs broker, if they see any apparent damage or problems with the packages.

-・Bonded warehouses check the outer conditions of the packages only but do not check the contents.
-Issuing of a clean bill of lading does not necessarily mean that the contents are in good order.
+・Bonded warehouses check only the outer conditions of the packages and not the contents.
+The issuing of a clean bill of lading does not necessarily mean that the contents are in good order.

-・If they find some damage and issue a bill of lading with such negative remarks, such bills of lading are called “dirty bill of lading”.
+・If they find some damage and issue a bill of lading with negative remarks, such a bill of lading is called a “dirty bill of lading.”

-・If a damage is found after the shipment arrives at the destination but it is not known at what point the cargo got damaged, such damage is called “concealed damage” and regarded as if it had gotten damaged while it was transported in the container in accordance with maritime law.
+・If damage is found after the shipment arrives at the destination but it is not known at what point the cargo was damaged, such damage is called “concealed damage” and regarded as if the cargo had gotten damaged while it was transported in the container in accordance with maritime law.